-The facilitator will then have you compare the results of your selfassessment to the expectations and resources expressed earlier by the group.
+The facilitator will then have you review the results of the selfassessment with the expectations and resources discussed in Activity 3 of this Module.

-20 min Part B Actions for Improvement It is important to keep in mind that the self-assessment is meant to be a tool to help you identify your individual strengths and personal challenges so that you can plan strategies for improvement.
+20 min Part B Actions for Improvement

+It is important to keep in mind that the self-assessment is meant to be a tool to help you identify your individual strengths and personal challenges so that you can plan strategies for improvement.
 It is also important to remember that not all of the skills areas outlined in the questionnaire can be covered in this 5-day training session.